miazyparvez33/multiple_database_connect_codeigniter/README.md

 3.Using direct load db instance :- after set configuration we need to only load and use database objects.like that in view file as i am loding

-4.how to load library in model/controller and view you can find here in model-controlle_view.php
+4.how to load library in model/controller and view you can find here in model-controller_view.php